loganripplinger/potablewater/README.md

-# reddit data miner
+# Reddit Front Page Data Miner
-Simple bot that scrapes and records unqiue submissions that are jpgs from top 100 posts from reddit.com/r/all every 10 minutes.
+Simple bot that scrapes and records unqiue submissions that are jpg's or png's from the top 100 posts of reddit.com/r/all every 10 minutes.

 Uses reddit's API (via PRAW) and stores that information to a sqlite3 database.